seeger54367/TermTextGo/README.md

 ## After Twilio account setup
 - Clone the repo.
 - cd into repo
-- Modify the info in interface.go to add your Twilio number, and existing contacts if desired.
+- Modify the info in main.go to add your Twilio number, and existing contacts if desired.
+- In the backend.go file add paths to a file containing your Twilio Account ID and a file containing your account Auth token string.
+Both are found on the Twilio project dashboard.
 - Run the following command to install:

 ```bash